zhengli97/PromptKD/README.md

 2. Pre-train your own large teacher CLIP model or use our publicly released pre-trained teacher ViT-L/14 CLIP models.
 After obtaining the teacher model, place the model in the `./teacher_models` folder.
 Our pre-trained teacher models are available at [[Baidu Yun]()] [[TeraBox]()]

 3. Prepare the dataset.
-Please follow the instructions detaild in [DATASETS.md](docs/DATASETS.md).
+Please follow the instructions detailed in [DATASETS.md](docs/DATASETS.md).